1ARdotNO/ProxmoxBackupClientDocker/README.md

       - RETRY_SLEEP=600 #sets delay before retying again default to 600 seconds
       - CLEANBACKUPDIRBEFORE=false #automatically deletes all files from the backup directory before process start
       - CLEANBACKUPDIRAFTER=false #automatically deletes all files from the backup directory after process run
-      - ARCHIVEPERITEM=false #automatically create 1 archive in the backup per folder in the source directory
+      - BACKUPPERITEM=false #automatically create 1 backupitem per folder in the source directory
       - HEALTHCHECKSURL=https://hc-ping.com/xxxxxxxxxxxx #disabled by default, put a healthchecks.io endpoint here or any other similar endpoint you want pinged with a "GET" when the job is successfull
       #Bitwarden
       - BW_CLIENTID=87asdhj1 #You API client ID